Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 Sets the border around an element.

 The border has many styles.
-At the minimum you need to set the border style!
+At the minimum, you need to set the border style!

 ```CSS
 div {